supabase/postgres/README.md

 After talking to a lot of people, we've found that most techies believe Postgres is the best (operational) database but they *still* choose other databases.
 This is overwhelmingly because "the other one was quicker/easier".
 Our goal is to make it quick and simple to get started with Postgres, so that we never hear that excuse again.

+This is also the same build we offer for [Supabase](https://supabase.io), and everything we do is opensource.

 ## Roadmap

 - [Support for more images](https://github.com/supabase/postgres/issues/4)